 The industry has to change its attitude – but I don’t see that happening any time soon.

 Tom, Think Design

-Female graduates joining their first agency are quite possibly starting on the back foot with the lack a female role model.
+Female graduates joining their first agency are quite possibly starting on the back foot with the lack of a female role model.

 They will usually have been interviewed by an older male Creative Director and let’s face it, some of these guys can be very intimidating.
-This can lead to a sense of disillusion from the off.
+This can lead to a sense of disillusionment from the off.
 Somewhere, I would imagine that these bright young things subconsciously thinking “why bother – I’ll never get to the top in this industry”

 Amelia Bramwell, Think Design

 I’ve only worked in the industry for around a year and a half, and this is something I definitely experienced during my final year at University and my subsequent job applications.